-: If you have an item that is related to your article and that has already been uploaded, you have the option to show this together.
+If you have an already uploaded item - either an ‘article’ a ‘file’, or a ‘biblio’ that is related to your article , you have the option to show this item below your news article .
 By typing in the title of your already uploaded item, you can attach it to the new article.

+Publishing options

-Publishing options: Way at the bottom is a field called Publishing options
+Way at the bottom is a field called ‘Publishing options’.